stakater/stakater-docs/docs/content/sre/networking/hosting-dns.md

     secretName: custom-domain-tls-cert
 ...
 ```
-It will take 2-3 mins for certmanager to issue a certificate and upon success, `custom-domain-tls-cert` secret will be populated with the cert values.
+It will take 2-3 min for Certmanager to issue a certificate and upon success, `custom-domain-tls-cert` secret will be populated with the cert values.

 ## 4. Verify